KingPepinoo/Java-Rat-Checker/README.md

 - Python: Version 3.12 or higher is required.
 You can download Python from the Microsoft Store.

 # Running the Tool
-Alternatively, you can run the scanner by right-clicking the script and selecting Open with Python.
+- You can run the scanner by right-clicking the script and selecting Open with Python.
 The script will prompt you to enter the path to the .jar file you want to scan.

 # Issues and Support